Are you making a list of the best places to visit after lockdown? Us too. So we came up with this list of the top 10 places to go after quarantine.

-When the world of travel came to a grinding halt a few months ago, it really made me stop and reflect on the places I’ve been and those bucket list destinations I am still yet to visit.
+When the world of travel came to a grinding halt in March 2020, it really made me stop and reflect on the places I’ve been and those bucket list destinations I am still yet to visit.

-If you have been itching to get on a plane and tick off some of those once in a lifetime experiences, here is my recommendations for the top 10 places to visit before you die, to give you something to look forward to in the future!
+If you too have been itching to get on a plane and tick off some of those once in a lifetime experiences, here are my recommendations for the top 10 places to visit before you die.
+You can add them to your places to travel after quarantine list.
+Consider it something to look forward to in the future!

 These are our favourite Bucket List travel destinations that we have had the privilege of visiting to date!

 I live in Australia.
 And I love my home country.
 So, I couldn’t write a post about bucket list destinations without having my own home country at the top, right?

 The one thing I have noticed when I travel overseas is that there are so many more people at major tourist sites in other countries than there is at the tourist sites in Australia.
 Perhaps it’s because we are so far away from everywhere, flights are expensive, and it takes at least 10 to 24 hours to get to Australia from everywhere (except New Zealand).
 Perhaps this deters every man and his dog from visiting on a whim and is the reason why Australia is one of the TOP bucket list places to visit before you die!

 You’ll should allow at least 4 weeks, but ideally 2 months, when planning your Australia bucket list trip!

 Another thing that a lot of people don’t realise about Australia, is just how big it really is.
 It takes 5 hours to fly from one side of the country to the other and there are so many places to see in Australia!
 It’s not exactly one of those bucket list trips that can be ‘ticked off’ in just two weeks.